 Is it worth it?

 Looking at my photo comparisons, you might say that the difference seems minimal.
-But as the proud owner of these pesky hormonal pimples, I can tell that the spots feel like they're actually being treated from the inside out.
+But as the proud owner of these pesky hormonal pimples that are hidden deep beneath the skin, I can tell that the spots feel like they're actually being treated from the inside out.

 The pimples are less raised, less red, less painful and smaller with routine use.
 And just like how many things in life get worse before they get better, the device speeds up the pimple process, so my spots did seem to grow mid-week, but then proceeded to shrink again.
 Though Foreo claims that it can help with dark spots, but I haven't noticed a difference in scarring or hyperpigmentation.

 We also can't ignore the pretty hefty price tag attached to the wand.
 At around $200 a pop, it's an investment in your skincare.
 But unlike serums, moisturisers, acids and the like — this rechargeable product won't run out.